 SECTION 11.
 PERFORMANCE AWARDS.
-Awards with a performance feature are referred to as "Performance Awards".
-Performance Awards may be granted in the form of Options, Stock Appreciation Rights, Restricted Share Units, Restricted Shares or Other Awards with the features and restrictions applicable thereto.
-The performance criteria to be achieved during any Performance Period and the length of the Performance Period shall be determined by the Committee upon the grant of each Performance Award, provided that the minimum performance period shall be one year, except with respect to Converted Awards.
+Awards with a performance feature are referred to as "Performance Awards may be granted in the form of Options, Stock Appreciation Rights, Restricted Share Units, Restricted Shares or Other Awards with the features and restrictions applicable thereto.
+The performance criteria to be achieved during any Performance Period and the length of the Performance Period shall be determined by the Committee upon the grant of each Performance Awards.
 Performance Awards may be paid in cash, Shares, other property or any combination thereof in the sole discretion of the Committee.
 The performance levels to be achieved for each Performance Period and the amount of the Award to be paid shall be conclusively determined by the Committee.
 Except as provided in SECTION 12, each Performance Award shall be paid following the end of the Performance Period or, if later, the date on which any applicable contingency or restriction has ended.
 Unless otherwise determined by the Committee, Performance Awards will be subject to the additional terms set forth in SECTION 13.